Last reviewed: December 2017

 - The focus is on people at all levels of the organization

 - They are effectively planned:

 - Based on user's needs, roles, and interests

 - Identifies security problems in the organization that need addressing

 Awareness programs usually use repetition to reinforce desired behaviors and attitudes about security.

 National Cyber Security Awareness Month is an annual effort to increase awareness and prevention of online security problems, spearheaded by the U.S. Department of Homeland Security and the National Cyber Security Alliance (NCSA).
 The Higher Education Information Security Council (HEISC) promotes and participates in the annual campaign each October, joining forces with a range of organizations from the public and private sector to expand cybersecurity awareness on campuses across the country.
 HEISC offers many resources made by and for information security professionals in higher education.

-- NCSAM Resource Kit and NCSAM Sample Kit
+- NCSAM Resource Kit

 - Information Security Awareness Video & Poster Contest for Students